Physical Education Curriculum Policy

-Monitoring of the standards of work and the quality of teaching is the responsibility of the P.E. subject leader and Sportscape management.
-The work of the MFL Subject Leader also involves supporting colleagues in the teaching of French (providing CPD opportunities), being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.
+Monitoring of the standards of work and the quality of teaching is the responsibility of the P.E. subject leader and Sports Coach.
+The work of the PE Subject Leader also involves supporting colleagues in the teaching of PE providing CPD opportunities), being informed about current developments in the subject, and providing a strategic lead and direction for the subject in the school.

 Professional Development needs are identified through:

 Curriculum Risk Assessment

 Electronic P.E. risk assessments can be found in the risk assessment folder, in the P.E.
 Subject Co-ordinator File.